depends-on/depends-on-action/README.md

 the description of the Pull Request with `Depends-On: <PR url>` syntax.

-It then injects the needed changes in the code to use the other Pull Requests. [to be done]
+It then injects the needed changes in the code to use the other Pull Requests.

+For a go lang change, it is adding replace directives for the dependencies inside the `go.mod` file.
+It is not running `go mod tidy` and it is expecting it to be run by your build automation in a later stage.

 ## Enabling the action